You might already be seeing the first signs of puberty in girls – either in your own daughter or in the girls around her.

 The timing of puberty is influenced by many things – diet, body weight and their environment.
-The chances are, that if you were an early or late bloomer, that you’re daughter will be as well.
+The chances are, that if you were an early or late bloomer, that your daughter will be as well.

 So although the timing of puberty can be different for every girl, the sequence of changes are much more predictable.
 There is a usual pattern of changes that we can expect.

 We can expect emotional and physical changes that will prewarn us that puberty is on it’s way.

 If I had a dollar for every time a mother told me that her daughter was starting to get quite moody lately, I would be a rich woman!
 So a change in moods can be one of the signs of puberty in girls.
 And this happens thanks to the fact that the body is starting to produce hormones, and we all react differently to hormones.
 Some girls will have a stronger reaction which means that their mood swings will be much more dramatic!
 But for some girls, you may not notice a change in mood at all!

 The physical signs of puberty in girls are a lot easier to spot!
 And possibly even easier to live with, once you get over the initial shock of realising that their childhood is being left behind.
 You’ll start to see physical changes anywhere between the ages of 8 to 14.
 And remember every girl is different – some girls will be earlier or later than their friends.
 And some may have changes in a slightly different order!

 Usually, before anything else, you’ll notice that they have gone up a shoe size or two.
 So you can expect their feet and hands to have a growth spurt.